Cyprus rescue package may equal half its economy

 Cyprus has been shut out of international capital markets for more than a year, with yields on its 10-year benchmark bond at over 16 percent on Tuesday.
 Sidestepping EU aid earlier, it secured a 2.5 billion euro loan from Russia in late 2011.

-President Demetris Christofias, whose administration has been slammed by opposition for dragging its feet in both applying to the EU and taking measures earlier to shore up the island's economy, bristled at a question from a journalist on Tuesday on whether "the Island was up for sale".
+President Demetris Christofias, whose administration has been slammed by opposition for dragging its feet in both applying to the EU and taking measures earlier to shore up the island's economy, was to brief politicians later on Tuesday.

-"Cyprus is not for sale.
-The Cypriot people have their dignity.
-And don't challenge me with such provocative questions please," he said.
+Christofias has been accused by the opposition of ignoring warning signs that the economy was in trouble, suggestions the government strongly denies.

 (Additional reporting by Jan Strupczewski in Brussels, Gernot Heller in Berlin and Georgina Prodhan in Vienna; Editing by Paul Simao, Anna Willard, John Stonestreet)